 Normal retirement benefit The benefit, payable monthly for the life of the member, is equal to 4% of average monthly salary multiplied by the number of years in service.
-In no event, however, will the benefit exceed age fifty-five (55), and is ordered to retire by reason of disability is eligible for disability retirement benefits.
+In no event, however, will the benefit exceed 100% of final average salary.

+Disability retirement A member who completes fifteen (15) years of service, attains age fifty-five (55), and is ordered to retire by reason of disability is eligible for disability retirement benefits.
 The benefit, payable for life, is calculated in the same manner as a normal retirement benefit.